ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-line-customisation/index.md

 enterprise: true
 ---

-This sections shows how Line Sparklines can be customised by overriding the default line options.
+This section shows how Line Sparklines can be customised by overriding the default line options.

 The following [Line Sparkline Options](/sparklines-line-customisation/#linesparklineoptions) can be used to customise Line Sparklines: